Information-Theoretic Representation Learning for Positive-Unlabeled Classification: Experiments

-Figure~\ref{fig:est-bench} summarizes the average and standard error of the squared estimation error of PU-SMI over $50$ trials.\footnote{True SMI was computed by the supervised SMI estimator \citep{BMCBio:Suzuki+etal:2009a} with a sufficiently large number of positive and negative samples.} This shows that the mean squared error decreases both when the number of positive samples is increased and the number of unlabeled samples is increased.
+Figure~\ref{fig:est-bench} summarizes the average and standard error of the squared estimation error of PU-SMI over $50$ trials.\footnote{We compute the squared error between the estimated PU-SMI and the supervised SMI estimator \citep{BMCBio:Suzuki+etal:2009a} with a sufficiently large number of positive and negative samples. } This shows that the mean squared error decreases both when the number of positive samples is increased and the number of unlabeled samples is increased.
 Therefore, both positive and unlabeled data contribute to improving the estimation accuracy of SMI, which well agrees with our theoretical analysis in Section~\ref{sec:theory}.